VR Research in Action – Real-Life Case Studies Using Biosensors

 GSR recorded from a participant using VR on a smartphone in iMotions.

 I hope you’ve found the two studies of VR inspirational for your own research.
-If you’d like to learn more about how biometric sensors and iMotions can advance your work with VR, then get in touch, or download our free guide to human behavior below.
+If you’d like to learn more about how biosensors and iMotions can advance your work with VR, then get in touch, or download our free guide to human behavior below.